Baroda Medical College: Admissions

 The college follows a quota system in the admission.
 Annual intake is 250 students who usually start in September.
-Out of the total, about 15% come after passing the All India Entrance Examination, 49% from the combined reservation for Scheduled Castes, Scheduled Tribes, Socially and Educationally Backward Castes while 2% seats are reserved for students with disabilities.
-The rest are from Gujarat State and the Central Board and as per merit calculated from marks obtained in Board examination.
+Out of the total, 15% seats are reserved for the All India Quota admissions and 85% are reserved for State Quota admissions among which 49% seats are for combined reservation for Scheduled Castes, Scheduled Tribes, Socially and Educationally Backward Castes while 2% seats are reserved for students with disabilities.
+The rest are Open seats.
+The admission is done on a merit wise allotment after students clear the National Eligibility cum Entrance Test (NEET) examination.
+Allotment of seats is done by the ACPUGMEC for Gujarat state quota seats and by MCC for All India quota seats.